PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips themselves.

 Rising to her feet she walked towards the core, it was almost as tall as her.
 Pacing round, estimating the pip's location, squaring her knuckles she punched a level blow; with a splattering of gloop her fist ripped through the seed chamber.
-Gripping the breach with both hands, she tore it wider.
+Gripping the breach she tore it wider.

 Pushing a hand in deeply, she felt a pip.
-Pushing further, feeling around blindly, she mapped the it’s orientation.
+Pushing further, feeling around blindly, she mapped it’s orientation.
 With a concerted shunt it shifted to a better grip, and she eased the pip out.

 Once she had freed one, two more became accessible: she got these out and fitted all three of the large pips into her pockets.